Who We Are

 Audrey credits her three brothers for sparking her fascination with language and communication styles.
 As a child, Audrey would try to sneakily write down or record the witty banter and spontaneous roleplay between Tyler, CJ, and Jeremy so that she could analyze it in more detail.
 In recent years, she has channeled her language interests toward being a blogger, speech language technician, editor, and ESL teacher.

-While earning her bachelor’s degree in communication disorders at BYU, Audrey met her husband when they both volunteered as editors on a linguistics journal, and they now have one son and a baby on the way.
+While earning her bachelor’s degree in communication disorders at BYU, Audrey met her husband when they both volunteered as editors on a linguistics journal, and they now have two young children.
 Her greatest passion is being a mother, and she hopes that, through examples like Atrium of Light, her children will be inspired to use their talents to change the world.

 Styling himself a “word nerd,” Jeremy’s passion for the written word began when he spent his childhood reading the library books checked out by his older siblings.
 Since then, he has blossomed into a writer, editor, and scholar.
-Currently at BYU majoring in ancient Near Eastern studies, he spends most of his time explaining to people what his major is.
+He studied at BYU majoring in ancient Near Eastern studies, where he spent most of his time explaining to people what his major was.
 Jeremy delights in languages: he can speak fluently in Spanish, read competently in Biblical Hebrew, decipher debt notes in Old Assyrian, stumble through phrases in German, and even hum a little Hurrian.

-Jeremy is currently working on a young-adult fantasy novel that he hopes can take the market by storm.
-His writing philosophy is that stories are powerful when they are real, and they are real when they reflect the laws of the universe.
-Jeremy credits his siblings for introducing him to the love of his life, to whom he is now joyously married (with a baby on the way).
+Jeremy is currently working on a blog about spiritual topics and a young-adult fantasy novel about a pyromancer trying to save his soul.
+Jeremy’s writing philosophy is that stories are powerful when they are real, and they are real when they reflect the laws of the universe.
+Jeremy credits his siblings for introducing him to the love of his life, to whom he is now joyously married.
+He, his wife, and their infant daughter now live in Columbus, Ohio.

 Back to top